White House: Biden to visit Poland on Europe trip this week

 Biden will head to Warsaw for a bilateral meeting with President Andrzej Duda scheduled for Saturday.
 Biden will discuss how the U.S., along with its allies and partners, is responding to “the humanitarian and human rights crisis that Russia’s unjustified and unprovoked war on Ukraine has created,” Psaki said.

-On Monday ahead of his trip, Biden will discuss the war with European leaders.
-President Emmanuel Macron of France, Chancellor Olaf Scholz of Germany, Prime Minister Mario Draghi of Italy and Prime Minister Boris Johnson of the United Kingdom are expected to take part, the White House said Sunday.
+On Monday ahead of his trip, Biden discussed the war with European leaders.
+President Emmanuel Macron of France, Chancellor Olaf Scholz of Germany, Prime Minister Mario Draghi of Italy and Prime Minister Boris Johnson of the United Kingdom took part in the hour-long call that began at 11:14 a.m. and ended at 12:12 p.m.

 White House officials have said Biden has no plans to travel to Ukraine.
 Secretary of State Antony Blinken, while in Poland this month, briefly crossed into neighboring Ukraine in a show of solidarity alongside that country’s foreign minister, Dmytro Kuleba.
 Poland has been one of the most vocal countries in asking fellow NATO members to consider getting more involved to rein in the bloodshed.